-FYI, I order Young Living essential oils for DIY projects I put straight on my skin or if I’m going to ingest them.
-But I feel very comfortable using essential oils from Amazon in this project.
+FYI, I show Young Living essential oils in the photo below but I feel very comfortable using essential oils from Amazon for this project.

 Cut the birdseye pique fabric into squares.

 Fill the jar about 3/4ths full with a 50/50 mixture of water and vinegar.
 Then add about 20 drops of lavender plus a few citrus and 10-20 tea tree.